- Your location:

 Diffuse it if you think it is useful.
 The greatest affirmation for our efforts is your sharing.

 A home theater projector requires a video signal in order to display an image on a projection screen.
 Converting wired projectors to wireless can be a great way to streamline your presentations and eliminate the need for extra cords and cables.
 There are a few different ways to go about this, depending on your specific needs and preferences.
 In this article, we will explore some of the most common methods for converting wired projectors to wireless.

-- Related post, Build a Bluetooth Transmitter and Receiver for the older home audio and entertainment devices.
+- Related post, how to build a Bluetooth Transmitter and Receiver for the older home audio and entertainment devices?

 You may also be interested,

 - How to detect hidden cameras only use mobile phones

 - How to Connect a PC to a TV by Wireless?

 - How to turn off Google Assistant on My Phone?

 - How to Convert Cable TV to Wireless

 - How to avoid Audio and video signals getting interference